prapti-ai/prapti/docs/editor_tweaks.md

 ### Keyboard shortcut to create a new file, in a selected folder

 To use this shortcut first click on a directory in the VSCode File Explorer.
 Now type `Ctrl+n`.
-Now type the name of the file to create and hit `Enter` the file should open for editing and you can start using prapti.
+Now type the name of the file to create and press `Enter`.
+The file should open for editing and you can start using prapti.
 (For use with prapti the file name should end in `.md`.)

 ```json
 {